hantsy/quarkus-sandbox/docs/jakarta-data.md

 In Quarkus, all `@Repository` classes are recognized by the built-in CDI container at runtime, and they can be injected like other CDI beans.

-Create a `DataInitializer` bean to initialize sample data at the application startup.
+For example, create a `DataInitializer` bean to initialize sample data at the application startup.

 ```java
 @ApplicationScoped